Nashville Symphony: Recordings

 For the Naxos label, the orchestra has made more than 30 recordings since the year 2000.
-Several of these CDs have garnered a total of 24 GRAMMY® Award nominations and 13 Grammy Awards.
-In 2008, the orchestra's CD of the music of Joan Tower, Made in America, won 3 GRAMMY® Awards, including Best Orchestral Performance and Best Classical Album.
-In 2011, the orchestra's CD of music by Michael Daugherty, "Deus Ex Machina," won 3 Grammy Awards, and the following year its recording of music by Christopher Rouse, "Concerto for Percussion and Orchestra," earned one GRAMMY® Award.
-Most recently, the orchestra's 2016 recording of works by Jennifer Higdon earned two GRAMMY® Awards.
+Several of these CDs have garnered a total of 26 Grammy Award nominations and 14 Grammy Awards.
+In 2008, the orchestra's CD of the music of Joan Tower, Made in America, won 3 Grammy Awards, including Best Orchestral Performance and Best Classical Album.
+In 2011, the orchestra's CD of music by Michael Daugherty, "Deus Ex Machina," won 3 Grammy Awards, and the following year its recording of music by Christopher Rouse, "Concerto for Percussion and Orchestra," earned one Grammy Award.
+The orchestra's 2016 recording of works by Jennifer Higdon earned two Grammy Awards and most recently their recording of "Christopher Rouse – Symphony No.5" won the Grammy Award for Best Contemporary Classical Composition.